kovasb/session/README.md

 Check out the example session for the kinds of operations currently supported.

+## Loading libraries

+You can dynamically load libraries in Session using [alembic](https://github.com/pallet/alembic).

+require alembic:

+    (require 'alembic.still)

+load the desired artifact (this may take a few moments; you can follow the progress in the terminal):

+    (alembic.still/distill '[incanter "1.5.4"])

+require a namespace from the artifact:

+    (require 'incanter.core)

+use a function from the namespace:

+    (incanter.core/cumulative-sum (range 100))

 # Datomic "Gotcha"

 Make sure there is no pre-existing Datomic transactor already running when launching Session.
 If Session fails to run, check to see there is no other datomic transactor running.